shigeyf/akamai-edgeworkers-response-transform-template/README.md

 - `text-encode-transform` built-in module (which refers `node:stream/web`)
 - `url-search-params` built-in module (which refers `node:url`)

-By using the local simulator above, you can also use the same module mapping idea in the previous section for testing your ResponseProvider handler implementation.
+By using the local simulator above, you can also use the same Jest's module name mapping idea in the previous section for testing your ResponseProvider handler implementation.

 > **WARNING**: Please note that there is no guarantees for perfect compatibility with EdgeWorkers real implementation in this local simulator implementation.
 It would be better to focus just on your debugging and testing of your implemented logics.